data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-generic-loading-landing-from-transactional-CDC.md

 ## Structure

 In combination with Replication, CDC will capture any changes into the dedicated CDC tables.
-The Staging Area ETL processes select the delta and load this into the Staging Area tables for further processing.
+The Landing Area data logistics processes select the delta and load this into the Landing Area tables for further processing.

 Either all changes or the 'net' changes (the most recent version of the record) which have changed in a set time interval.
 For instance if a record has changed five times on a day, the net change is the fifth change if the time interval is a day.

-The Staging Area is sourced from the CDC table and uses the ETL process control CDC Control Table to determine what data to process.
-This is also to make sure that data is not accidentally removed after the Staging Area process has run successfully.
-As a first step for a CDC Staging Area ETL the maximum value that will be loaded is queried and stored in the ETL process framework CDC Control table.
-The Staging Area ETL can now select the delta based on (up to) this value and remove the corresponding dataset (up to this value) from the CDC table after it has run successfully.
+The Landing Area is sourced from the CDC table and uses the data logistics process control CDC Control Table to determine what data to process.
+This is also to make sure that data is not accidentally removed after the Landing Area process has run successfully.
+As a first step for a CDC Landing Area data logistics the maximum value that will be loaded is queried and stored in the data logistics process framework CDC Control table.
+The Landing Area data logistics can now select the delta based on (up to) this value and remove the corresponding dataset (up to this value) from the CDC table after it has run successfully.

 Most default / native CDC solutions do not have Disaster Recovery.
 If for some reason CDC is disabled for a period of time or CDC details are accidentally lost there is no solution to recover the resulting gap between the source and the Data Warehouse.
 If a value changes multiple times during the downtime these changes are always lost, but the Data Warehouse must be brought back in sync with the (most recent value of the) source.
 The CDC Catch-up Process makes sure that the most recent version of the source records are in line with the Data Warehouse information.

-If this process finds discrepancies, changes must have occurred and this information is sent to the Staging Area as a missed delta set to be processed further.
-The CDC Catch-up Process works by comparing the most recent state of the source (in the Replicated Source table) against History Staging Area (PSA).
+If this process finds discrepancies, changes must have occurred and this information is sent to the Landing Area as a missed delta set to be processed further.
+The CDC Catch-up Process works by comparing the most recent state of the source (in the Replicated Source table) against History Landing Area (PSA).
 Granularity of the delta selection from the CDC table can be controlled to some extent using built-in functions that interpret CDC information.
 A Net Change is always for the period of time for loading (which can span multiple days) so an extra function is required to make sure that catch-up processes work correctly if the CDC data has not been picked up for some time(intervals).

 This is explained in the following example (for a day interval):